 - The previous statements first define a new data type name IntegerPointer which consists of a pointer to an integer. - Then they define two variables A and B of type IntegerPointer. - Then they allocate two blocks of storage for two integers and place two pointers to them in A and B. - The void pointer returned by malloc is casted into a pointer to a block of storage holding an integer.
-You can omit this casting and your program will still work correctly.
+You can omit this casting (προσαρμογή) and your program will still work correctly because the conversion to the required pointer type is done implicitly.